pattern/verdant-refuge/README.md

 ## Known Bugs

--   The jquery.timeago.js plugin doesn't seem to be working correctly on iOS devices - on my iPhone it displays "NAN Years Ago" instead of the actual timeago.
+-   **jQuery.timeago** (9/27/2012): The jquery.timeago.js plugin
+    doesn't seem to be working correctly on iOS devices - on an iPhone it displays "NAN Years Ago" instead of the actual timeago.